celineguler/myblog/_posts/2023-08-29-Black-Holes'-High-Entropy.markdown

 title: "Black Holes' High Entropy"
 ---

 I realized some of my misconceptions about entropy and chaos while trying to ask a simple question about the chaoticity of a system and its limits.
 What became clear was that when we wanted to question how complex a physical system could be, it is silly to ask about the most chaotic thing in the universe.
-Because apparently black holes aren't considered "chaotic".
+Because apparently black holes aren't considered *chaotic*.

 Let me clarify the concepts the best I can with giving some definitions.